reginaalyssa/Deevo/README.md

 # Deevo
-A personal daily devotion web application that lets you reflect on (a) Bible verse(s) or a quotation of your own.
-It has features such as verse suggestions, [typeahead.js] form fields, and a variety of Bible versions to choose from.
+A personal daily devotion web application that lets you reflect on a verse from the Bible.

 The following are the choices of Bible versions as made available by [scrollmapper's Bible Database]:
 - American Standard-ASV1901 (ASV)